How do you respond when something really ungood happens to your digital services?

 The xMatters adaptive incident management model gives you a way to compare response and resolution information from one incident to the next so you can build metrics based on consistent data.
 We want to empower teams to create workflows and strategies that suit their needs, and allow them to develop efficiencies for faster, more accurate resolution.
 Once they’ve developed and enhanced these efficiencies, we want to enable them to share and promote their approach as best practices for other teams in their organization.

-With the xMatters Incident Management Console, your organization can progress along a maturity model for incident resolution that leads to service resilience and continuous improvement.
-Let us help you visualize your progress towards incident management nirvana.
+With adaptive incident management, your organization can progress along a maturity model for incident resolution that leads to service resilience and continuous improvement.
+Let us help you initiate your process towards incident management nirvana.

 Availability (aka – So when can I get it?!)